Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 In order to perform quantitative identification of the flow structures observed in the disturbances field, a signal decomposition is carried in the spectral space \citep{tairaModalAnalysisFluid2017}.
 This decomposition of the state vector $\pmb q'(x,y,z,t)$ is done on the frequency and spanwise-wavenumber dimensions to obtain the linear response to white-noise in the form of $\pmb q'(x,y,\beta,f)$.

-With data in the frequency-wavenumber domain, the Spectral Proper Orthogonal Decomposition (SPOD) is now commonly used to decompose homogeneous state vectors at independent frequency into a basis of orthogonal modes ranked by energy with respect to a given norm \citep{lumleyStochasticToolsTurbulence1970, schmidtGuideSpectralProper2020}.
-However, for N-periodic baseflows, some difficulties arise in obtaining an efficient decomposition.
-An extension of the classical SPOD formulation to take advantage of the N-periodicity of the baseflow using Floquet expansion has been specifically developed for this work and is presented in Appendix \ref{sec:appendix-a}.
+With data in the frequency-wavenumber domain, the Spectral Proper Orthogonal Decomposition (SPOD) is now commonly used to decompose state vectors at independent frequency into a basis of orthogonal modes ranked by energy with respect to a given norm \citep{lumleyStochasticToolsTurbulence1970, schmidtGuideSpectralProper2020}.
+However, for N-periodic baseflows, difficulties arise in obtaining a computationally efficient decomposition.
+An extension of the classical SPOD formulation to take advantage of the N-periodicity of the baseflow using Floquet expansion (or also Bloch expansion) has been specifically developed for this work and is presented in Appendix~\ref{sec:appendix-a}.